 Still, need help?
-There is chances your network adapter driver is outdated, fails to perform as expected and that makes your PC unable to receive an IP address from DHCP.
+There are chances your network adapter driver is outdated, and fails to perform as expected and that makes your PC unable to receive an IP address from DHCP.
 Update or reinstall the driver for the network adapter probably help to fix the problem.

-- Right click on Start menu select device manager,
+- Right-click on the Start menu select device manager,

-If windows didn’t find updated driver you can try to reinstall the driver for network adapter following steps below.
+If windows didn’t find the updated driver you can try to reinstall the driver for the network adapter following the steps below.

 - Open device manager,

 - Expand network adapters, right-click on your active network adapter driver and select uninstall.

 - Now Confirm that you want to uninstall the drivers, Then after restart windows.